Economic policy of the second Trump administration: Trade and tariffs

 Trump enacted a series of steep protectionist tariffs against nearly every country, raising the United States's effective tariff rate from 2.5 percent to 27 percent by April 2025.
-He began a trade war with Canada and Mexico by imposing near-universal tariffs of 25 percent against both countries in March 2025 after a one-month delay.
+He began trade wars with Canada and Mexico by imposing near-universal tariffs of 25 percent against both countries in March 2025 after a one-month delay.
 Canada imposed retaliatory tariffs on the U.S., and Trump later indefinitely delayed tariffs on goods compliant with the United States–Mexico–Canada Agreement on free trade between the countries.

 Trump justified his tariff policy because of the United States's large trade deficits with many nations and a desire to promote manufacturing in the United States that had been lost to offshoring.
 When imposing tariffs on Canada and Mexico, he cited the influx in illegal immigrants crossing the U.S. borders with Mexico and with Canada, as well as the opioid epidemic in the United States fueled by fentanyl originating in China reaching the U.S. through Mexico and Canada.

 Trump also imposed a universal 10 percent tariff on China in February 2025, which were raised to 20 percent in March, escalating the China–United States trade war.
 On March 12, he imposed 25 percent tariffs on all steel and aluminum entering the United States, and later that month the announced universal 25 percent tariffs on automobiles and automobile parts, which came into effect on April 3.

 On April 2, 2025, Trump announced universal 10 percent tariffs on nearly every country, with higher rates on 57 other countries.
 The 10 percent tariffs took effect on April 5, and the variable tariffs on other countries took effect on April 9, but were delayed for 90 days shortly after they entered force for all countries except for China, which Trump further raised tariffs on.
 China responded with retaliatory tariffs of 84 percent on American goods.
 By April 11, U.S. tariffs on Chinese goods reached 145 percent, while Chinese tariffs on American goods reached 125 percent.
 That day, Trump announced that U.S. tariffs on all countries would exclude consumer electronics, though electronics from China would retain a 20 percent tariff.

 The U.S. dollar has experienced a significant decline since March 2025, primarily due to tariffs negatively impacting economic growth.Trump's announcement of "Liberation Day" in April contributed to a further decrease in its value.
 Since mid-May, the dollar's decline has persisted, with some attributing this trend to the appointment of a new Federal Reserve chairman and Trump's advocacy for reduced interest rates.

+Over the course of the 2026 Iran war, Trump had engaged in "jawboning" the oil markets to suppress oil prices by posting "positive" news in his Truth Social account, sparking concerns of longer-term supply issues.
+Later in June, Trump accused gas companies of supposedly "gouging" the prices of gas against lower oil prices.